-This is a GHD review for the Rogue Abrams 2.0.
-Rogue Fitness had been teasing us with the redeveloped version of the Abrams GH-1 GHD for what seemed like forever.
-I can remember the picture of this beast sitting there in the “New Gear” category for what seemed like two or three months; no price, no release date, nothing.
-I wanted one, but after a while I started to wonder if this thing actually existed or would ever be released.
+This is a review for the Rogue Abrams 2.0 Glute Ham Developer.
+Rogue Fitness had been teasing us with the redeveloped version of the Abrams GH-1 GHD for what seemed like an eternity.
+I remember the picture of this beast sitting there in the “New Gear” category for two or three months; no price, no release date, nothing.
+I wanted one, but after a while I started to wonder if this thing actually existed, or would ever be released.

 Well, after it’s debut in the 2014 Reebok CrossFit Games, the 2.0 started to trickle onto the Rogue website for sale.
-The first few batches sold were the Abrams from the actual CrossFit Games in Carson, California; used only for a few days and then deeply discounted.
-Not long after that they finally started releasing brand new 2.0 GHDs as well; at full price.
+The first few batches that were offered were the GHDs used in the CrossFit Games in Carson, California.
+They were used only for a few days, of course, and then deeply discounted.
+Not long after that they finally started releasing the new Abram 2.0 at full price.

 I was fortunate enough to have gotten one of the Abrams from the 2014 Games.
-It took very persistent refreshing of the Rogue site for days to finally see them show up long enough to grab one, but it finally paid off.
-Just in case you’re wondering, Rogue didn’t have the “Email me when this item is back in stock” button on the Games’ Abrams like they do on all regular stock items, so I had to actually catch it in stock myself.
+It took a lot of very persistent refreshing of the Rogue site for many days to finally see them show up long enough to grab one, but it finally paid off.
+Just in case you’re wondering, Rogue didn’t have the “Email me when this item is back in stock” button on the Games’ Abrams like they do on all regular stock items, so I had to literally catch it in stock myself.

 As you can see, this GHD is a monstrosity.
 It makes everything around it look smaller than it is, including my power rack.
 It’s an absolutly bad-ass addition to my garage gym, and I’m going to tell you all about it.
 First, here are the specs for you numbers people.
-Some of these can also be found on the Abrams 2.0 GHD product page, but I measured a few things that Rogue did not.
+Most of the specs can be found on the Abrams product page, but I measured a few things myself too.

 - Weight: 220 pounds